Beaufort Medical Malpractice Lawyer

 Schiller & Hamilton can thoroughly investigate the medical care you received and determine whether you have a valid claim.
 We will help you obtain your medical records and have them reviewed by an independent medical professional we regularly work with.
 If that consultant finds cause for concern, we will seek the opinions of qualified specialists.

 When we believe we can establish a case for malpractice, we move forward without fear or favor to hold any responsible medical provider and/or institution accountable.
-Our medical malpractice attorneys are skilled negotiators and respected litigators who have extensive experience handling all aspects of these types of complex claims.
+Our attorneys are skilled negotiators and respected litigators who have extensive experience handling all aspects of these complex medical malpractice claims.
 We are equipped to aggressively pursue full and fair compensation for the undue harm you have suffered.

 Malpractice and other doctor errors can take a variety of forms.
 In our research and legal practice, the more common forms of medical error and omissions we have seen include: